 Did it get so severe that they became a mountain of tasks?

 Thus, you feel overwhelmed and ultimately say: “I’m not organized?!”

 Even if no one calls you that, that’s the title you’ve given yourself.

 Hey, don’t beat yourself.
 You are far from alone.

 I’ve been a victim, and believe me, I hate that feeling.

 Oh!
 Should I even tell you a small secret?

 Okay, what birthed this article was the victory I had.

-So, let’s examine practical tips on how to be an organized person;
+Therefore, let’s explore these practical tips on how to be an organized person.

 Here’s a great tip for staying organized!